timuroeztuerk/data-science-lecture-S24/README.md

 Every week, you will find two GC notebooks; the first we will use during our course, and the second is a short, optional homework that will boost your understanding if you opt-in.
 Besides the notebooks, I will post links and resources that should advance you further in that specific topic, I highly recommend checking them out.

+Note: The GitHub page is a bit different than the E-Learning page, as it is condensed to include only the teaching, not the application parts.

 ### Week 1
 Welcome to Week 1.
 This week, we will talk about our course in general and start with the basics of Python, the programming language we will use throughout this course.
 An up-to-date syllabus and administrative and organizational information can be found here.